Skip to content

 3. Machine precision accuracy: Errors typically < 1e-15

-4. Seamless integration: Same API whether using analytical or numerical methods
+4. Consistent API: Same interface whether using analytical or numerical methods

 5. Flexibility: Can force numerical methods or use custom solvers when needed